WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 for spectrometers to graph, and otherwise waits for you to click things on the GUI.

-### enlighten.ui.BasicWindow
+### BasicWindow

-This is an important class in constructing the GUI.
+enlighten.ui.BasicWindow is an important class in constructing the GUI.
 It extends QMainWindow, meaning it is "the main window" of the runningQApplication.

-The main thing it does is import [enlighten_layout](#enlighten.assets.uic_qrc.enlighten_layout), which you will see referenced throughout the codebase as Controller.form.ui (or abbreviated as cfu).
+The main thing it does is import [enlighten_layout](#enlighten_layout), which you will see referenced throughout the codebase as Controller.form.ui (or abbreviated as cfu).

-### enlighten.assets.uic_qrc.enlighten_layout
+### enlighten_layout

-This is the all-important file which defines "the ENLIGHTEN GUI" -- all the QFrames, QPushButtons and pretty much everything you see on-screen.
+enlighten.assets.uic_qrc.enlighten_layout is the all-important file which defines "the ENLIGHTEN GUI" -- all the QFrames, QPushButtons and pretty much everything you see on-screen.

 The "source code" for this file is: